ericqn/cse15l-lab-reports/lab-report-4-week-5.md

 ---

 __grep -v__
 grep -v will return the lines within a directory/file that do not contain the phrase given in the argument.
+Grep -v can be used as the opposite of the regular grep statement.
+IF we want to exclude any phrases or words in a specific document, we can use grep -v.

 __Example 4:__
 __Updated file grep-v.sh:__